- Today Online

 We call them unsung heroes — and while that’s an apt description, maybe it isn’t enough.
 Volunteer firefighters are unsung heroes, yes, but they’re more than that.
 Perhaps we need a new nomenclature.
 Action sports — aka extreme sports — are defined as high-risk activities that often involve speed, height, serious physical effort and specialized gear.

 Firefighters encompass all the above — and when we consider that firefighters in Avon, Canton and Simsbury put their lives on the line as volunteers, the following might be a better designation: extreme unsung heroes. +

-• This story has received a First Place SPJ Award in 2020 for Local Reporting (Magazine) from the Society of Professional Journalists (SPJ • Connecticut chapter)
+• This story received a First Place SPJ Award in 2020 in Connecticut's Local Reporting magazine category • SPJ = Society of Professional Journalists